 How will Baby start pulling up?

 Try and picture a capuchin monkey climbing a tree, using their arms to pull the rest of their body upward.
 Babies will often apply the same technique to furniture like couches, shelves, or cribs.
-You might even be surprised to find Baby latching both arms around your leg and slowly pulling herself into an upright position!
+You might even be surprised to find Baby latching both arms around your leg and slowly pulling themself into an upright position!

 Should I take any precautions?

-Because Baby will be naturally grabby during this phase, comb through your home and take note of any potential pulling up aides throughout your home that have sharp edges, or anything she could grab onto that might not be steady enough to hold her weight.
+Because Baby will be naturally grabby during this phase, comb through your home and take note of any potential pulling up aides throughout your home that have sharp edges, or anything they could grab onto that might not be steady enough to hold their weight.
 Put any risky objects in storage if possible or move them out of reach, and if any furniture is at risk for tipping over if Baby grabs ahold of it and pulls, it’s a great opportunity to secure it to the wall.